Balance Druid Midnight Talents Guide

 Harmony Of The Grove provides a significant buff to your abilities while the treants are active.
 Aside from that, some of the other strong talents include Grove's Inspiration, which increases the damage your Wrath and Starfire do, and Cenarius' Might, which provides haste when you enter an Eclipse, much like the old version of Nature's Grace.

-With Midnight pre-patch you also gain talents like Sylvan Beckoning that spawns a Dryad who does a little damage and the talent Dryad's Dance which increases the Astral Power generation of all your active spells, and not passive effects like Nature's Balance or Shooting Stars.
+You also gain talents like Sylvan Beckoning that spawns a Dryad who does a little damage and the talent Dryad's Dance, which increases the Astral Power generation of all your active spells, and not passive effects like Nature's Balance or Shooting Stars.

 Elune’s Chosen